-The Microsoft Store for Education will be retired at the end of March 2023.
-This migration will impact customers who currently use the Store for Education for license purchase, management, and deployment.
+The Microsoft Store for Education will be retired in 2023.
+This retirement will impact customers who currently use the Store for Education for license purchase, management, and deployment - including Minecraft Education customers.
 The migration team is working very hard to provide an experience that will have the least impact for affected customers.

 Q: When will the migration happen?

 A: The migration started on April 24, 2023 and finished on May 11th.

 Q: How will I know what was migrated?